Canon 6D vs Sony RX10 III

 Of the two cameras under consideration, the Canon 6D features a full frame sensor and the Sony RX10 III an one-inch sensor.
 The sensor area in the RX10 III is 87 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.7.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.

-For most cameras, data on sensor performance has been reported by DXO Mark.
+Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under review, the 6D provides substantially higher image quality than the RX10 III, with an overall score that is 12 points higher.
 This advantage is based on 0.7 bits higher color depth, 0.5 EV of lower dynamic range, and 2.3 stops in additional low light sensitivity.
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.